-It takes only ten minutes to prepare the vegetables and another thirty to cook this marvelous soup; five if you use a pressure cooker.
+It takes only ten minutes to prepare the vegetables and another half an hour to cook this marvelous soup; a third of that if you use pressure.

 And if you think of the Netherlands, your thoughts probably turn to tulips.
-But when I think of the Holland, I think of prei; that delicious vegetable that the English speaking world calls a leek.
-She's the queen of Holland.
-Not a very elegant lady whilst reigning in her fields but, once you pluck her, she makes the most delicious soup.
+But when I consider our years living in Holland, I think of prei; that is the delicious vegetable that the English-speaking world calls a leek.

-Of course, it's not only the Irish and the Dutch who can grow potatoes; here are a bucketful from our own garden.
+Of course, it is not only the Irish and the Dutch who can grow potatoes; here are a bucketful from our own garden.